 U.S. citizens, permanent residents and undocumented persons may be eligible for a nonresident tuition exemption called AB540.
 Students who are nonimmigrant aliens (e.g., F-visa holders or B-visa holders) are not eligible for this AB 540 exemption.
-To qualify for the AB 540 waiver, students must fill out the AB 540 California Nonresident Tuition Exemption Request form and provide proof to the Admissions and Records Office.
+To qualify for the AB 540 waiver, students must fill out the AB 540 California Nonresident Tuition Exemption Request form online by going to https://my.citruscollege.edu/task/all/ab-540-form and provide proof to the Admissions and Records Office.